-Most of the questions I get regarding citrus leaf miners usually start off with one of two ways:
+Most of the questions I get regarding citrus leaf miners usually start off in one of two ways:

-As a solution, a homemade regimen was concocted, and I can assure you the regimen below works.
-Once I saw the first infestation of leaf miners on one of my satsumas, I started the weekly control below on all my citrus trees (lemon, lime, and satsumas), and I haven't had a problem since.
+As a solution, a homemade regimen was concocted, and I can assure you it works.
+Simply alternate neem oil and spinosad.
+Once I saw the first infestation of leaf miners on one of my satsumas, I started the simple weekly control on all my citrus trees (lemon, lime, and satsumas), and I haven't had a problem since.

 - You can stop applications once temperatures go below 85 degrees for an extended period.
 In Houston, this is typically from November through March.

 - Despite the warning on spinosad labels, you CAN use it more than three times in a season, because you are alternating the controls - not just using spinosad.